-Policy Targets Monitoring details Policy E1: Landscape Conserve and enhance designated and non-designated landscapes.
-Use of Policy E1 in refusing planning applications to be monitored and trends reported in the authority monitoring report. • Use of Policy E2 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy E3: Renewable energy development Monitoring of planning applications Renewable energy for renewable energy uses to be reported in the authority monitoring report.
-Policy E4: No planning applications Planning applications to be monitored Assessing flood risk approved contrary to the advice and reported in the authority monitoring report.
-Policy E5: No planning applications Planning applications to be monitored Sustainable drainage approved contrary to the advice and reported in the authority systems of Lead Local Flood Authority. monitoring report.
+Policy Targets Monitoring details Policy E1: Landscape , , Use of Policy E1 in refusing planning applications to be monitored and trends reported in the authority monitoring report. - Use of Policy E2 in refusing planning applications to be monitored and trends reported in the authority monitoring report. proposals appropriately sited.
+Monitoring of planning applications for renewable energy uses to be reported in the authority monitoring report.
+Assessing flood risk approved contrary to the advice Planning applications to be monitored and reported in the authority monitoring report.
+Sustainable drainage 1 Planning applications to be monitored and reported in the authority monitoring report.

-change managemei areas ntcoastal change management areas. applications to be monitored and trends reported in the authority monitoring report.
-Policy E7: Conservation of protected sites No development allowed that leads to adverse impact on protected sites.
-Use of Policy E7 in refusing planning applications to Number of applications refused because of a negative Appropriate Assessment will be monitored and trends reported in the authority monitoring report.
-Policy E8: Dorset heathlands No residential, tourist accommodation or equestrian related development within 400m of protected heathlands.
+Doliny FG: Constal No now homes developed in the Loc of Dollay EG in refusing planning - Use of Policy E6 in refusing planning applications to be monitored and trends areas areas. reported in the authority monitoring report.
+Conservation of leads to adverse impact on protected sites.
+Use of Policy E7 in refusing planning applications to Number of applications refused because of a negative Appropriate Assessment will be monitored and trends reported in the authority monitoring report. heathlands accommodation or equestrian related development within 400m of protected heathlands.
 Appropriate mitigation provided for development within 5km of protected heathlands.
 Progress on delivery of mitigation projects will be reported annually in the CIL and Section 106 monitoring Annual Infrastructure Statement.
 Access monitoring and visitor data, along with any data on species monitoring and habitat conditions will be reported in the authority monitoring report published when available.

 Harbour leads to adverse impact on Poole Harbour.
-Appropriate mitigation provided in line with nitrogen reduction in Poole Harbour SPD and emerging recreation in Poole Progress on delivery of mitigation projects reported annually in the CIL and Section 106 monitoring report. will be reported in the Annual Infrastructure Statement.
-Any reports on habitat conditions or trends in protected species within the SPA/SAC will be published.
-Policy E10: Biodiversity and geodiversity biodiversity and geodiversity.
+Appropriate mitigation provided in line with nitrogen reduction in Poole Harbour SPD and emerging recreation in Poole Harbour SPD.
 Progress on delivery of mitigation projects reported annually in the CIL and Section 106 monitoring report. will be reported in the Annual Infrastructure Statement.
+Any reports on habitat conditions or trends in protected species within the SPA/SAC will be published. · ···· / - · · · biodiversity and geodiversity.
+Progress on delivery of mitigation projects reported annually in the CIL and Section 106 monitoring report. will be reported in the Annual Infrastructure Statement.
 Any reports on habitat conditions or trends in protected species within the SPA/SAC will be published.
-Development next to sewage treatment works and pumping stations Policy E12: Design treatment works only permitted where neighbour amenityimpacts are acceptable.
+Development next to sewage treatment works and pumping a stations Policy E12: Design where neighbour amenityimpacts are acceptable.
 High quality standard of design in development.
 Use of Policy E11 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
 Number of appeals allowed following refusal on design grounds to be monitored and trends reported in the authority monitoring report.

 Housing

 Policy Targets Monitoring details

-Deliver 180 168 houses per year.
-Progress on housing delivery to be reported in the authority monitoring report.
+Policy H1: Local Deliver 180 168 houses per Progress on housing delivery

+housing requirement year. to be reported in the authority monitoring

+report.